Moderocky/Krow/README.md

 Clearly, there are many situations where these benefits outweigh their drawbacks.
 Many programmers benefit from Java's simplicity, newer programmers benefit from Java's safety and everybody benefits from Java's reliability.
 However, some users may find themselves longing for source-level access to JVM internals or to patch the many gaps and inconsistencies in Java.

+The Krow language spec and the original ReKrow compiler were designed and written within six days.
+I rested on the seventh. ;) More than anything, they were created for proof of concept: a JVM language entirely interoperable with Java, yet able to do things far outside the Java language spec.
+A JVM language that provides more than sugar.

+> *Nomenclature:*
+>
+> Krow spells 'work' backwards, but this is coincidental.
+The name comes from it being in row 'K' of my project table.
+> However, the back-to-front name has been embraced for other elements: rekrow (worker) .ark (Krow ARchive)
+>
+> The pronunciation doesn't matter, I'm partial to 'kay-row', but 'crow' is equally fine.
+The tag-line is a reference to crows being carrion birds.
+>
+> Coincidentally, K comes after J in the alphabet.

+## The ReKrow Compiler

+The basic Krow compiler is called 'ReKrow'.

+ReKrow is very rudimentary.
+It is designed to be as close to 'what-you-see-is-what-you-get' as possible, with no re-ordering or rearranging of entries.

-The Krow compiler has very limited verification, allowing a lot of instructions to be compiled that Java's compiler would consider illegal.
+It also has very little verification, allowing a lot of instructions to be compiled that Java's compiler would consider illegal.
 Some of these will still be caught by the runtime verifier when the class is loaded, if they would actually prevent the code from running.

+In practice, this means you can:
+- Create default classes with abstract methods.
+- Extend an abstract class without implementing all of its methods.
+- Write unreachable code after the return statement.
+- Much, much more.

+ReKrow is a 'flyover' compiler.
+This means it reads the input source in one line: the compiler does not know about something until it reaches it.
+While this does make forward referencing more problematic, it also makes the compiler less complex and more efficient: elements are dealt with as they are reached, then discarded.
+The compiler requires no recursion or sub-parsing.

+ReKrow uses [ASM](https://asm.ow2.io/) for assembling its output bytecode.
+ASM is a very old and established tool, so much so that the Java JDK uses it internally.

 ## Keywords